 Q: Describe the most common type of work you do for your clients.

-A: Drum tracks - typically replacing programmed tracks, loops, or drum machines
+A: Acoustic drum tracks - typically replacing programmed tracks, loops, or drum machines

 Q: Tell us about your studio setup.

 A: Pro Tools 2019/2020, Apollo 16, API-500 series (A-Designs, Avedis Audio, CAPI, Hairball Audio, and more), and mics from Telefunken, Audix, Shure, AKG, Sennheiser.
 See my website for a complete description.

 Q: What's your strongest skill?